joerodhe/PLETHORA_network/README.md

 # README

+The project presented here corresponds to the article:

+Rodríguez Herrera, J., Galván Alcaraz, K. A., Albarrán Hernández, R. U., Villa Núñez, J. P., Rodríguez Alonso, G., & Shishkova, S. (2024).
+A computational Evo-Devo approach for elucidating the roles of PLETHORA transcription factors in regulating root development. bioRxiv, 2024-12.

 This repository provides a **Snakemake** workflow for modeling a gene regulatory network (GRN) driven by the PLETHORA (PLT) transcription factors in the root apical meristem (RAM) of multiple plant species.
-It integrates both **bulk RNA-seq** and **single-cell RNA-seq** data, performs **WGCNA**, differential expression analysis, ortholog detection, TF binding site scans, and final single-cell integration.
+It integrates both **bulk RNA-seq** and **single-cell RNA-seq** analysis, performs **WGCNA**, ortholog detection, TF binding site scans, and final single-cell integration.
 The workflow references a central **Snakefile** and **config.yaml** for configuration details.

 Below are instructions for installation, configuration, and running the workflow, followed by an overview of the analysis steps.